 You can use your Shopify mobile app to leverage geofencing technology to deliver relevant promotions.
 Let me explain how this works.

-You can set up your app to integrate with the GPS on a user’s device.
+You can set up your app to integrate with the GPS on iOS and Android devices.
 So when a user enters a predetermined barrier within a location, you can automatically send them a push notification with a relevant offer.

 Let’s say one of your customers enters the lobby of a ski resort.
-You can instantly send them a notification about cold-weather gear.
+You can instantly send a notification to their iphone about cold-weather gear.
 If a user walks by the beach, send them an offer for discounted sunscreen, sunglasses, or bathing suits.
 You get the idea.